korgy321/Gen-AI-Economy/README.md

 ## Predicting Recession using Gen AI

-For P, you this project, I will work with my skills in to solve, analyze, and visualize a problem using machine learning models (MLM) with the other technologies I've learned.
+For this project, I will work with my skills in to solve, analyze, and visualize a problem using machine learning models (MLM) with the other technologies I've learned.
 Prepared a 15-minute data deep dive or infrastructure review that shows machine learning in the context of what I’ve already learned.

 ## Background